yassmin-ac/USDA-Agricultural-Analysis/README.md

 #### Insight

-*Milk leads the production ranking, accounting for nearly three times the combined output of the other six categories.
+*Milk leads the production ranking, accounting for nearly three times the combined output of the other five categories.
 Therefore, I decided to conduct a specific analysis of milk and its derivatives cheese and yogurt.*

 ### Trends Over Time